-- Leads an annual McKinney-Vento Clinic attended by all LEA Homeless Liaisons, focused on implementing key aspects of McKinney-Vento, and building state networks to support homeless students. - Notifies LEA Homeless Liaisons of the requirement to train LEA staff, and provides turnkey training materials so that LEA Homeless Liaisons have access to current professional learning resources that they can deliver to their faculty and staff at LEA in-service professional development. - Provides ongoing technical assistance to Homeless Liaisons via email and phone. - Collaborates with the National Center for Homeless Education (NCHE) if there is an immediate need for specific problem-solving or resources - Monitors the Consolidated Resource Plan (CRP) process for Rhode Island LEAs that receive Targeted Homeless Assistance grants and provides targeted technical assistance based on CRP data findings, when needed - Participates in and disseminates information from NCHE webinars and other national training opportunities, and encourages LEA Homeless Liaisons to participate in and attend national conferences. - 4.
-Access to Services (722(g)(1)(F) of the McKinney-Vento Act): Describe procedures that ensure that: - i.
+- Leads an annual McKinney-Vento Clinic attended by all LEA Homeless Liaisons, focused on implementing key aspects of McKinney-Vento, and building state networks to support homeless students, including runaway and homeless children and youth. - Notifies LEA Homeless Liaisons of the requirement to train LEA staff, and provides turnkey training materials so that LEA Homeless Liaisons have access to current professional learning resources that they can deliver to their faculty and staff at LEA in-service professional development. - Provides ongoing technical assistance to Homeless Liaisons via email and phone. - Collaborates with the National Center for Homeless Education (NCHE) if there is an immediate need for specific problem-solving or resources - Monitors the Consolidated Resource Plan (CRP) process for Rhode Island LEAs that receive Targeted Homeless Assistance grants and provides targeted technical assistance based on CRP data findings, when needed - Participates in and disseminates information from NCHE webinars and other national training opportunities, and encourages LEA Homeless Liaisons to participate in and attend national conferences. - 4.
+Access to Services (722(g)(1)(F)) of the McKinney-Vento Act): Describe procedures that ensure that: - i.
 Homeless children have access to public preschool programs, administered by the SEA or LEA, as provided to other children in the State; - ii.
-Homeless youth and youth separated from public schools are identified and accorded equal access to appropriate secondary education and support services, including by identifying and removing barriers that prevent youth described in this clause from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies; and - iii.
-Homeless children and youth who meet the relevant eligibility criteria do not face barriers to accessing academic and extracurricular activities, including magnet school, summer school, career and technical education, advanced placement, online learning, and charter school programs, if such programs are available at the State and local levels.
+Homeless youth, including runaway and homeless children and youth, separated from public schools are identified and accorded equal access to appropriate secondary education and support services, including by identifying and removing barriers that prevent youth described in this clause from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies.
+Youth separated from public schools will be identified and accorded equal access to appropriate secondary education and support

+- services, including removing barriers that prevent them from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies; and - iii.
+Homeless children and youth, including runaway and homeless children and youth, who meet the relevant eligibility criteria do not face barriers to accessing academic and extracurricular activities, including magnet school (magnet schools are not currently available in Rhode Island), summer school, career and technical education, advanced placement, online learning, and charter school programs, if such programs are available at the State and local levels.

 If a family loses their housing, homeless preschool children attending a state public pre-school receive the same services as are required for K-twelve students.
-Homeless preschool children also have access to the supports they are entitled to under
+Homeless preschool children also have access to the supports they are entitled to under McKinney-Vento.

-McKinney-Vento.
 RIDE's Homeless Coordinator provides technical assistance to ensure the most effective supports for this population.